[Originally published: January 29, 2020. Updated: November 24, 2020.]

 You should call your medical provider for advice if you experience these symptoms, especially if you have been in close contact with a person known to have COVID-19 or live in an area with ongoing spread of the disease.
 The CDC has a Coronavirus Self-Checker that may help you determine whether you should seek help.

 Most people will have a mild illness and can recover at home without medical care.
-Seek medical attention immediately if you are at home and experience emergency warning signs, including difficulty breathing, persistent pain or pressure in the chest, new confusion or ability to arouse, or bluish lips or face.
+Seek medical attention immediately if you or a loved one is at home and experiencing emergency warning signs, including difficulty breathing, persistent pain or pressure in the chest, new confusion, inability to stay awake, or bluish lips or face.
 This list is not inclusive, so consult your medical provider if you notice other concerning symptoms.

 Be aware of the information and resources that are available to you